sahiljoster32/some_python_projects/README.md

 <br/>

 ### for taking input as file.
-->create a text file with all your password, and paste your text file`s path(absolute) in -----------------------your path is here --------------------
+- create a text file with all your password, and paste your text file`s path(absolute) in -----------------------your path is here --------------------
-->make sure your every password have atleast one whitespace between.
+- make sure your every password have atleast one whitespace between.

 <br/>

 ---
 <br/>

 # FOR reference U CAN CHECK:
--> `you can read library hashlib`
+- `you can read library hashlib`
--> request module ** (must need for API use)
+- request module ** (must need for API use)
--> sha-1 function and related(but you can skip it.)
+- sha-1 function and related(but you can skip it.)

 ## Made with 💓 by Sahil jhangar